-Invented by Satoshi Nakamoto, bitcoin is an online payment system.
-He first published his invention in 2008 and in a research paper called "Bitcoin: A Peer-to-Peer Electronic Cash System", Nakamoto implemented bitcoin as open source code and released in January 2009.
+Invented by Satoshi Nakamoto, Bitcoin is an online payment system.
+He first published his invention in 2008 and in a research paper called "Bitcoin: A Peer-to-Peer Electronic Cash System".

-And because botcoin was designed to be decentralized, it doesn't need a central authority to control it.
+And because Bitcoin was designed to be decentralized, it doesn't need a central authority to control it.